Evizero/FeatureSelection.jl/README.md

 # FeatureSelection

-This is a work in progress to provide common measures for predictor performance and algorithm for feature selection.
+This is a work in progress package that aims to provide common measures to asses predictor performance as well as algorithms for feature selection.

 [![Build Status](https://travis-ci.org/Evizero/FeatureSelection.jl.svg?branch=master)](https://travis-ci.org/Evizero/FeatureSelection.jl)